 The Veritas Graduate Conference supports Christian Ph.D. students by connecting you with faculty mentors and high-caliber peers in your discipline—and across disciplines—around a broad vision of academic vocation.

-Apply HereThe 2025 inaugural Veritas Graduate Conference will take place at the beautiful campus of the University of Notre Dame beginning on Monday, July 7, 2025 and concluding on Wednesday, July 9 for STEM students and Thursday, July 10 for humanities and social science students.
-Attendees will include a select group of 75 Ph.D. students divided into 10 discipline-based cohorts with over 20 faculty mentors and speakers.
+Apply HereThe 2026 Veritas Graduate Conference will take place at the beautiful campus of the University of Notre Dame beginning on Monday, June 29, 2026 and concluding on Wednesday, July 1 for STEM students and Thursday, July 2 for humanities and social science students.
+Attendees will include a select group of 90 Ph.D. students divided into 12 discipline-based cohorts with over 25 faculty mentors and speakers.
 The four day event will feature plenary sessions, topical breakouts, discipline-based cohort discussions, and community-building opportunities.

 The conference offers a distinctive opportunity to: